Full-cycle testing services

-Before every new release rollout, the QA team performed User Acceptance Testing according to the scenarios prepared by the Business Analyst and Product Owner.
-Based on the received scenarios, QA engineers prepared a suite of test cases.
+Before every new release rollout, the QA team performed user acceptance testing according to the scenarios prepared by the business analyst and product owner.

-Later on, all the QSC tests and BAS (Business Analysts Scenarios) were automated.
-The behavior of every feature, business analysts specified in the BAS.
-QA team complemented them and passed over to the test automation team.
+Later on, all the quick sanity tests and BAS (Business Analysts Scenarios) were automated.
+The behavior of every feature in these scenarios was specified.

-As a result, for every feature testing there was at least one automated test, which helped to save 3 hours on testing every feature from the UAT suite.
+For every feature testing there was at least one automated test, which helped to save 3 hours on testing every feature from the UAT suite.

 The a1qa team had to gain a deep understanding of the underlying values and principles of SAFe development.